Weffe/diving-into-react/components/componentDidMount.md

-componentDidMount()
+# componentDidMount()

-The `componentDidMount` method is triggered at the end when a component is rendered at least once and is mounted onto the DOM.
+`componentDidMount` is invoked immediately after a component is mounted.
+Initialization that requires DOM nodes should go here.
+If you need to load data from a remote endpoint, this is a good place to instantiate the network request.
+Setting state in this method will trigger a re-rendering.

 ```js
 import React, { Component } from 'react'